 The reason they are winning elections in the wake of the Arab Awakening and the reason reformers are a minority is that the remaining 60 percent are divided into many factions – free market proponents, communists, socialists, atheists.
 They are unable to develop into a unified majority.

 This is compounded by a lack of education and illiteracy in Muslim-majority countries.
 While we do not have that problem in America, recent polls show that even in the United States 50 percent of American Muslims would want Sharia to play some role in public life.

 The real problem is that 90 percent of the money spent on public conversations concerning Islam is being spent by Islamists.
 The billions coming in from abroad, from governments wedded to Islamist control, are responsible for steering the discourse.
 The Muslim Brotherhood’s legacy in the West has created an environment in which three groups – the Salafists, Wahhabists, and Islamists – dominate the conversation.

 Our constituency, the 70 to 80 percent that do not frequent and dominate mosques, that do not identify with Muslim organisations in America, lead the reform.
 Just as the Christian reform movement in Europe was spearheaded by the laity and the business communities, so it will be in this case.
 But the establishment will certainly not walk away peacefully. “

 If Islamists were responsible for creating this environment, what might be done to counter their influence?
 Should the Muslim community be more open in their condemnation of non-violent extremism?
-Some would argue that Muslims should not have to come out and condemn terror attacks, as doing so might imply collective culpability.

 Should Muslims condemn terror attacks?